ricsanfre/ansible-role-fluentbit/README.md

 ### Parsers configuration

-Default package td-agent-bit installation comes with a predefined set of parsers included as part of `parser.conf` file.
+Default package fluent-bit installation comes with a predefined set of parsers included as part of `parsers.conf` file.
+Additional configuration files containing parsers can be added to fluent-bit configuration.
+This role uses `custom_parser.conf` file for keeping additional custom parsers.

-Additional custom parsers can be added to this configuration file using the variable `fluentbit_custom_parsers`
+Content of this custom parser file can be configured using the variable `fluentbit_custom_parsers`

 ```yml
 fluentbit_custom_parsers: